Get Started with Geotests

 - Desired Effect Size % (this is the MDE you're hoping to measure; smaller MDEs will make finding a valid design harder)

-- Alpha level (desired type I error rate, inverse of Confidence)
+- Alpha level (desired type I error rate, inverse of Significance)

 When you're happy with your initial settings, click "Use Experiment Designer" to begin to design process.